-- CIRS Members website designed to be a 'one-stop shop' for CIRS resources including workshop slides, R&D Briefings and open access publications - CIRS Regulatory & Reimbursement AtlasTM an online tool that maps regulatory, HTA and payer pathways for more than 70 jurisdictions around the world.
+- CIRS Members website designed to be a 'onestop shop' for CIRS resources including workshop slides, R&D Briefings and open access publications - ➤ CIRS Regulatory & Reimbursement Atlas an online tool that maps regulatory, HTA and payer pathways for more than 70 jurisdictions around the world.

 In addition, CIRS members have early access to R&D Briefings including two annual Briefings focusing on regulatory and HTA agency benchmarking of new active substances.

 Additional benefits include:

-- Exclusive access to the slides from the Briefing - Exclusive analysis of your company's performance compared to overall benchmarks (on request) - Industry-wide webinar to review key findings
+- Exclusive access to the slides from the Briefing - Exclusive analysis of your company's performance compared to overall benchmarks (on request) - Industry-wide webinar to review key findings to advance regulatory/HTA policy

-Contribute to research & advocacy to advance regulatory/HTA policy
+Contribute to Research & advocacy

-CIRS membership helps to support the CIRS research programme, including PhD projects and the development of tools, as well as the organisation of multi-stakeholder meetings and workshops.
+CIRS membership helps to support the CIRS research programme, including PhD projects and the development of tools, advocacy through the Optimising Efficiencies in Regulatory Authorities (Operal) programme as well as the organisation of multi-stakeholder meetings and workshops.

 By being a member, you can contribute to the direction of CIRS advocacy and research and put forward subjects for discussion at workshops, as well as topics for surveys and studies.
-Individuals from member companies can also be nominated to join CIRS committees (see p6-7).
+Individuals from member companies can also be nominated to join CIRS committees (see p9-11).